Gretaah/shopping_list/README.md

 <br/>

-I put my html and css files trough an online validator and received some errors in my html file:
+I put my files trough an online validator and received some errors in my html file:

 <br/>